Times of change - the baker hits the road.

 The Bush Bakery is about more than baking outdoors.
 I've written on other forums about some of the other things I've been trying to come to grips with while I've been working here.
 Things like waste.
 The Bush Bakery is as close to a 'zero waste' bakery as I think it is possible to be.
 It is largely a closed loop system.
 On the input side, there are various forms of plastic packaging and so forth which are quite difficult to avoid in the first place, but pretty much every input and output have been thought about in the larger scheme of things.
 Everything has multiple uses on the way to its end point.
 I re-use semolina, for example, three times; first, it is sifted over and under the dough; then, overs are sifted and returned to the container for next use, with any 'scarf', or moistened semolina sifted out and put in the ash bin.
 Finally, when the floor of the oven is swept clean after loading and emptying, the burnt semolina leftover is also put in the ash tin.
 This burnt semolina is used at the end of each firing cycle as fuel.
 It provides a quick burst of flame, and so is useful at various times of the bake when the firebox needs a kick along.

 I also power the oven with sawmill offcuts, making the whole energy supply issue very easy and very cheap to resolve.
-By driving my oven entirely with waste, I would estimate that my total baking setup costs a quarter of conventional commercial baking systems to operate, even when you take into account the extra time you need to devote to these maintaining these energy sources.
+By driving my oven entirely with waste, I estimate that my total baking setup costs a quarter of conventional commercial baking systems to operate, even when you take into account the extra time you need to devote to maintaining these energy sources.

 Flour dust gets up your nose (and later, everywhere else)